msik-404/karma-app/karma-app-users/README.md

 following files buf/validate/priv/expression.proto and buf/validate/priv/validate.proto.

 Additionally, [mongo_object_id.proto] also needs to be imported in the same manner sa above.
-Just import path to [proto][proto folder] folder.
+Just import path to [proto folder].
 This is because mongo_object_id defines messages which are used in many microservices.
 Duplicating them would case code-duplication and smelly code.

 # Features